guikarai/PE-LinuxONE/index.md

 type             16 bytes     64 bytes    256 bytes   1024 bytes   8192 bytes
 aes-128-cbc     188805.18k   681182.20k  1933875.38k  3380562.17k  5023402.43k
 ```
-The last line is quite interresting, because if you devide by 1000 the value 5023402.43k, you obtain the encryption bandwith of one IFL encryption as fast as possible data of 8192 bytes.
-In this case, the observe throuthput is 5 GB/s.
+The last line is quite interesting, it shows the encrypion bandwidth of one IFL - encrypting blocks of 8192 bytes of data over and over, as fast as possible.
+In this case, the observed throughput is roughly 5 GB/s (5023402.43/(1024\*1024)).

 Let's test now the decryption capabilities.
 Please issue the following command:
 ```